 Account Types and Flexibility

 Consider the types of accounts the broker offers.
 Different account types suit different trading styles and experience levels.
-As a beginner, you might benefit from an account with lower minimum deposits and access to educational resources.
+As a beginner, you might benefit from an account with lower minimum deposits, such as $1, $5, or $10, so you can start small, test trading, and learn without overcommitting funds.
+Some brokers offer demo accounts, allowing you to practice trading without risking real money.

 How Much Money Do You Need to Start With a Forex Broker?